-Armon Shariati recieved his B.S. degree in Computer Engineering from Lehigh University in 2015 while working as an undergraduate research assistant at the Vision, Assistive Devices, and Experimental Robotics Laboratory (VADER Lab) under Professor John Spletzer.
-He is currently studying as a Ph.D. student at the University of Pennsylvania in the department of Computer and Information Science under the advisement of Professor Camillo Jose Taylor while working as a research assistant in the General Robotics, Automation, Sensing, and Perception Laboratory (GRASP Lab).
-His research interests include complex scene perception, vision guided robotics, and robot swarms.
+Armon Shariati recieved his B.S. degree in Computer Engineering from Lehigh University in 2015 and his M.S. degree in Computer and Information Science from the University of Pennsylvania in 2018.
+He is currently studying as a Ph.D. student at the University of Pennsylvania in the department of Computer and Information Science under the advisement of Professor Camillo Jose Taylor, while working as a research assistant in the General Robotics, Automation, Sensing, and Perception Laboratory (GRASP Lab).
+His research interests include optimization and learning approaches toward automated floorplan generation and scene completion.

 "A Smart Wheelchair Ecosystem for Autonomous Navigation in Urban Environments"